Anaphora (liturgy): Other Latin rites in the Catholic Church

-The Ambrosian Rite during the centuries has lost its ancient variety, even if it maintains a richness of choices for the Preface and its first Eucharistic Prayer is slightly different form the Roman one mainly in the Words of Institution.
+The Ambrosian Rite during the centuries has lost its ancient variety, even if it maintains a richness of choices for the Preface and its first Eucharistic Prayer is slightly different from the Roman one mainly in the Words of Institution.
 Recently two typical additional ancient Eucharistic Prayers have been restored, to be used mainly on Easter and Holy Thursday.

 Lutheran Rite

 The Formula Missae of the Lutheran Churches includes the following:

 (i) Sursum Corda and preface, to 'through Christ our Lord'.

 (ii) The Words of Institution, intoned.

 (iii) The Sanctus and Benedictus with the elevation of the bread and the cup.

 The Apology of the Augsburg Confession affirmed the Greek Canon, and the Pfalz-Neuburg Church Order (1543), modeled by the Lutheran divine Philip Melanchthon includes the following Eucharistic Prayer prior to the Words of Institution: